 (including but not limited to)U.S. Federal Court, Virginia- Tennessee

-Commonwealth of Virginia, General Assemby- Expert Testimony Concerning Virginia State Code and Stopping Distances
+Commonwealth of Virginia, General Assembly- Expert Testimony Concerning Virginia State Code and Stopping Distances

-Commonwealth of Virginia, General Assemby- Expert Testimony Senate Sub-Committee on Trransportation
+Commonwealth of Virginia, General Assembly- Expert Testimony Senate Sub-Committee on Transportation

 Harrison County, Mississippi Circuit Court